Private, In-Home Tutoring in Farmington, Arkansas

-SchoolTutoring Academy’s tutoring programs for Farmington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Farmington, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Farmington Public Schools are comprised of five public schools and 2,150 students.
 There are two elementary schools with grades K-3, an intermediate school with fourth and fifth graders, a middle school with grades 6-8, and a high school.
 Additionally, the district holds a Freshman Academy, which is open to eligible ninth grade students and offers a more student-centered approach and more personal interaction between individual students and educators.
 Farmington has the vision of being the best school district in the state.

 We currently cover the following Farmington-area school district: Farmington Public Schools.

 Educating Our Parents: Understanding the Farmington District Curriculum

 Farmington Public Schools use the Common Core Standards.
 The schools strive to implement technology and character education in the curriculum.
 The seventh grade math teacher posts the standards and activities students are working on each week in pre-algebra and accelerated math on the middle school’s website.
 High school students are offered a variety of courses in English, math, social studies, science, health, fine arts, journalism, family and consumer sciences, foreign language, agriculture, business, and technology.